team-thunderfoot/tabs/README.md

 -   **External Links:** The external links should have:

     -   An attribute with a value equal to the ID of the body it should open.
 Example: `tf-ds-tab-external-open-a="tab-a-1-1"`.
-    -   An attribute specifying the ID of the container that contains the body it is opening.
-Example: `tf-ds-container="tab-a-1"`.

 -   **Selects:** The select element should have:
     -   An ID attribute.
 Example: `id="select-01"`.
     -   A class to identify it.
 Example: `class="js--select-item-a"`.
-    -   An attribute with a value equal to the ID of the container it belongs to.
-Example: `tf-ds-container="tab-a-1"`.
     -   The value of the options should be the ID of the body it should open.
 Example: `<option value="tab-a-1-1">...</option>`.

 #### HTML